kpaenen/qscape/README.md

 - NoData pixels within the land cover map will also be subjected to buffering and may lead to large holes in the output data.
 - QGIS may freeze after the completion of the modelling.
 Freezes during the analysis will not stop the script.

-# features to be added in future releases
+# Features to be added in future releases
 - Single point processing
 - Resolve performance issues further
 - Add progress bar